inalogy/adaptive-ssh-connector/README.md

 Manages connector-specific behaviors and transformations:
 - **`replaceWhiteSpaceCharacterInAttributeValues`**: Replaces spaces in attribute values with a custom character if enabled.
 If used remote script must handle replacing them back to spaces.
 - **`addSudoExecution`**: Enables or customizes sudo command execution for operations.
+- - **`preloadScript`**: Works only if connectorConfig usePersistentShell is enabled.
+Enables you to load and execute a PowerShell script once during the start of a persistent SSH session.
+See [Exchange Online preload script guide ➜](samples/MicrosoftExchange/Exchange-Online-Persistent-Shell:DistLists-Management/preloadScript-guide.md)
 - **`icfsPasswordFlagEquivalent`**: Maps the ICF `Password` flag to a custom equivalent parameter.
 - **`icfsUidFlagEquivalent`**: Maps the ICF `UID` flag to a custom equivalent parameter.
 - **`icfsNameFlagEquivalent`**: Maps the ICF `Name` flag to a custom equivalent parameter.